Football Deviled Eggs

 Instructions

-• When cool, peel the eggs and slice in half lengthwise
+- Once they’re cooled, peel the eggs carefully and slice each one in half lengthwise.

-• Using a dinner fork, mash egg yolks and mix well.
+- Using a dinner fork, mash the yolks thoroughly and mix everything until smooth and creamy.

 Nutrition